vsch/vladsch-blog/Pegdown-Achilles-Heel-Of-The-Plugin.md

 | hang-pegdown2.md  |         16256.59 |              3.45 |            1.00 |
 | wrap.md           |            19.14 |              3.58 |            1.00 |

-* [VERSION.md] is the version log file I use for idea-multimarkdown
+* [VERSION.md] is the version log file I use for Markdown Navigator
 * [commonMarkSpec.md] is a 33k line file used in [intellij-markdown] test suite for performance evaluation.
 * [spec.txt] commonmark spec markdown file in the [commonmark-java] project